stride3d/stride-docs/en/manual/game-studio/dedicated-editors/graphics-compositor-editor/index.md

 # Graphics Compositor editor

-The **graphics compositor** is one of the most advanced features of Stride, giving you control over every step in the rendering pipeline.
+The [graphics compositor](../../../graphics/graphics-compositor/index.md) is one of the most advanced features of Stride, giving you control over every step in the rendering pipeline.
 Due to this, the **graphics compositor asset** requires a use of a **dedicated editor**.

 ![](media/graphics-compositor-editor.webp)

 ## Node Graph

-The node graph displays the correlation between different parts of the compositor.
+The node graph displays the correlations between different parts of the compositor.
 Everything starts from the **Entry points** node.

 ![](media/entry-points.webp)